A History of Preston in Hertfordshire

 Preston’s Cottages: Spindle Cottage, Hitchin Road

 Today, this home is known as Spindle Cottage.
-It displays a sign indicating that it was built in 1717.
+It displays a sign, 1717.
+Perhaps this was when it was built, but as its associated barn was dated as ‘17thC’ by Historic England, it’s likely its origins were earlier.
 It pleasingly introduces the historical tone of Preston to visitors from the east.
 Its features are noted thus: ‘South part: a twentieth-century extension.
 Constructed in red brick using a Flemish bond, now painted.
 Steep old red tile roof.
 A 1½ storeys, three-roomed house facing east, with matching one room south extension.
 The east-facing front has a plinth, four windows with segmental arches, and four gabled dormers at the eaves.
 There are two-light casement windows with leaded glazing to dormers.
 In addition, there are two 3-light similar windows to the left of a plank door.
 An internal chimney is near middle for kitchen nd there is an external north gable chimney for the parlour.
 A three-roomed plan originally with entrance into large lobby with stairs rising to left and service room partitioned off to rear.
 There is a partition below an axial beam.
 The room to the south is a kitchen greatly narrowed by the large internal chimney and fireplace with high plain lintel.
 The parlour to the east has longitudinal beams in the ceiling and moulded fire surround.
 Re-used timbers in roof, some smoke-blackened.
 There is no evidence that it was ever a single-storey house.’
 The first direct historical references to the cottage are the Ippollitts Tithe Map (below) and Award of 1816.

 The cottage is the shaded building set back from the Hitchin Road.
 Note the barn to the south-east.
 The Award helpfully said that its owner in 1816 was William Swain and that it comprised ‘cottages (plural) and garden’, occupying 30 perches.
 This information allows for some speculation.
 William Swain’s (1758 - 1834) grandfather was Edward Swain who died in 1752.
 Edward’s will mentions his ‘freehold cottage at Ippollitts (the parish in which Spindle Cottage stood) which was occupied by Henry Merritt (a descendant was a woodman at Wain Wood).
 Edward bequeathed the cottage to his son, John Swain (1717 - 1794).
 According to John’s will, he passed on his ’freehold and copyhold cottages at Hitchin, Ippollitts and Kings Walden (parishes)’ to his son, William Swain.
 In turn, they were to become the property of William’s son, Stephen.
 From this it seems likely that Spindle Cottage was owned by four generations of Swains - Edward, John, William and Stephen.
 Indeed, perhaps its twentieth century name is an echo of this ownership as the first three Swains were blacksmiths.
 Maybe the cottage was even built by Edward Swain (? - 1752).
 (See later possible confirmation of this below)